 One program of interest at Canisius is the M.S. in respiratory care, which is delivered entirely through the Desire2Learn (D2L) learning management system.
 The program itself is made up of seven core courses that enrolled students must take.
-In addition, it features four specialty track courses students can choose from, through which they can study topics such as respiratory therapeutics or respiratory care education.
+In addition, it features four specialty track courses students can choose from, allowing them to study topics such as respiratory therapeutics or respiratory care education.

 Other online healthcare programs New York students can benefit from at Canisius include a master's in applied nutrition (although students should be aware it does not qualify students to sit the RD examination upon completion) and a master's in community & school health.
 The school's programs operate on eight-week terms, and admission is available for fall, spring and summer semesters.

 The University of Buffalo comes in at No.5 on our list of best online colleges in New York.
 Among its various online and hybrid offerings are several healthcare-centric programs, which has also earned the university the No.6 place on this list.
 The School of Public Health at UB, for example, offers two online programs:

-The advanced certificate in public health requires 16 credit hours that can be completed solely online.
+The advanced certificate program requires 16 credit hours that can be completed solely online.
 These credits can then be used toward the online individualized MPH program.
-Both programs are accredited by the Council on Education in Public Health and are hosted by UB's online learning application program: UBLearns, which allows students to complete coursework online while also facilitating interactions with professors and other students through message boards.
+Both programs are accredited by the Council on Education in Public Health and are hosted by UB's online learning application program, UBLearns, which allows students to complete coursework online while also facilitating interactions with professors and other students through message boards.

 In addition to earning a place on our list of top schools in the state, Mercy College is one of the best accredited healthcare schools in New York for professionals who are already in the healthcare industry and looking to advance their careers.
 Students can complete Mercy's programs on a per-semester basis, enrolling in the fall, spring or summer semesters.
-Of particular note is the school's RN-BS degree completion program, enables students who are currently working as registered nurses to earn their bachelor's degree in nursing in a way that builds on their work experience, reducing the chance of taking redundant courses.
+Of particular note is the school's RN-BS degree completion program, which enables students currently working as registered nurses to earn their bachelor's degree in nursing in a way that builds on their work experience, reducing the chance of taking redundant courses.

-Other programs available at Mercy include online bachelor's programs in community health, gerontology, and health services management, as well as online master's programs in health services management (MPA), health services management (MS), nursing administration, and nursing education.
-An 18-credit residency is required for completion of the bachelor's programs, while health services management (MPA and MS) require on-site class attendance and the nursing administration program involves a 120-hour practicum.
+Other programs available at Mercy include online bachelor's programs in community health, gerontology, and health services management, as well as online master's programs in health services management, nursing administration, and nursing education.
+An 18-credit residency is required for completion of the bachelor's programs; the two health services management programs require on-site class attendance; and the nursing administration program involves a 120-hour practicum.
 The nursing education program can be completed entirely online.

 Becoming involved in professional healthcare organizations in New York can be beneficial, both when you're a student and after you graduate.
 It's a great way to network, meet people in your industry, learn more about the state of local and nationwide healthcare, and potentially advance your career.